ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 ![We're in the fractal trap!](/images/fractals-vs-lists/4.png)

 Of course, this isn't a rant against refactoring or tests!
-They are truly needed, especially in complex and aged codebases.
+They are truly needed, especially in complex and aged code bases.
 I rant against the way we've used to deal with tasks.

 ![Sierpinski triangle](/images/fractals-vs-lists/Sierpinski_triangle.svg)